hassan34319/OOP_Project/README.md

 So, if you're in the mood for some laughs, a bit of friendly rivalry, and a whole lot of fun, "SkyGlide" is your go-to game.
 Grab a friend, hit the virtual arena, and let the good times roll in this human-friendly, C++-crafted air hockey adventure!

-Note : This is a Sophomore year OOP Project of Hasan Nizami and Muhammad Hassan. before copying anything, please contact the owners.
+Note : This is a Sophomore year OOP Project of Muhammad Hasan Nizami and Muhammad Hassan. before copying anything, please contact the owners.